 One of the most effective teaching strategies for reading fluency= •

 One of the most effective teaching strategies for reading fluency is the use of a simple red dot.
-Of all the fluency activities and strategies I have used in teaching reading fluency, it is one of the most successful.
+Of all the fluency activities and strategies I have used in teaching reading fluency, it is one of the most successful, especially for

 teaching sight words.

-Dr. Mengert suggested that I place a red dot in the middle of sight words to help kids focus on the middle of the words rather than just the beginnings.
+Placing a red dot in the middle of sight words helps kids focus on the middle of the words rather than just the beginnings.

-It worked, and my kids began to read sight words they had not been able to read before.
+It really does work, and my kids began to read sight words they had not been able to read before.

 They learned rapidly and soon knew enough sight words for us to begin practicing them in